 In order for you to decide when to visit Spain, keep in mind each season's perks (lively festivals, sunny weather) and downfalls (crowds of tourists, hiked up hotel rates), as well as what it is you want to get out of your holiday.

-Generally speaking, the best time to visit Spain is either in late spring or early autumn - especially if you're going to Andalucia or the Mediterranean coastal areas.
+The best time to visit Spain is either in late spring or early autumn - especially if you're going to Andalucia or the Mediterranean coastal areas.
 Northern Spain is at its peak in the summer months (July and August), and central Spain is best visited in October or May.

 Winter weather isn't amazing anywhere in Spain, with some parts of the country even experiencing snow and ice.